 Changes in government policy, legislation or regulatory interpretation applying to the financial services industry in the markets in which the Issuer operates may adversely affect the Issuer's product range, distribution channels, capital requirements and, consequently, reported results and financing requirements.
 In particular, any change in regulation to increase the requirements for capital adequacy or liquidity, or a change in accounting standards, could have a material adverse impact on the Issuer's business, results, financial condition or prospects.

-During 2011, the Government issued a policy paper, "A Safer Financial Sector to Serve South Africa Better", which articulated its strategic regulatory objectives.
+During 2011, the South African government (the "Government") issued a policy paper, entitle "A Safer Financial Sector to Serve South Africa Better", which articulated its strategic regulatory objectives.
 The document identified four policy priorities to reform the financial sector, namely: financial stability; consumer protection and market conduct; expanding access of financial services through inclusion; and combating financial crime.
-Achieving these objectives evidently necessitated a change in the South African regulatory landscape from both a structural and a policy perspective including the introduction of a "Twin Peaks" ("Twin Peaks") approach to financial sector regulation.
+Achieving these objectives required a change in the South African regulatory landscape from both a structural and a policy perspective including the introduction of a "Twin Peaks" ("Twin Peaks") approach to financial sector regulation.
 In terms of the Twin Peaks approach, equal focus is placed on prudential and market conduct regulation with separate but equally important focus on financial stability.
-A phase-in approach is being followed for the implementation of the Twin Peaks system of financial regulation in South Africa.
-This new framework and related requirements gives rise to additional complexities for financial services and product providers in managing regulatory risks and the Issuer will continue to work closely with its regulators on matters pertaining to the above.
+In addition, the FSR Act requires cooperation and collaboration between the financial sector regulators, the South African National Credit Regulator, the South African Financial Intelligence Centre and the SARB.